 Page

-A MOTION FOR A RESOLUTION 5
+١. MOTION FOR A RESOLUTION 5

-в.
-EXPLANATORY STATEMENT 8
+3. EXPLANATORY STATEMENT .
+8

 INTRODUCTION

-A few facts and figures
+A few facts and figures .
+8

+Restoring balance .
+9

 Chapter I

 THE ECONOMIC SITUATION IN LATIN AMERICA

 Agricultural production .
-14
+11

+Industrial sector

+Energy sector .
+16

 Chapter II

 THE EXTERNAL SECTOR - THE 1973 BOOM

-The evolution of international commerce and its repercussions on world trade .
+The evolution of international commerce and its repercussions

+on world trade .
 17

 Balance of payments trends in the Latin American countries .
 18

 Trade .
 19

+(a) Exports .
+19

+(b) Imports .
+21

 The service sector .
 22

 Chapter III

 The consequences of the recession .
-23 .
 23

+World production .
+23

 Chapter IV

 MUTUAL COOPERATION .
-30
+27

-Traditional areas of disagreement between the EEC and Latin America .
-30
+Traditional areas of disagreement between the EEC and Latin

+America .
+27

-Improvement of mechanisms already in force : generalized preferences .
-31
+Improvement of mechanisms already in force: generalized

+preferences .
+28

-Cooperation between the two sides in establishing a new .
-35
+Cooperation between the two sides in establishing a new

+international economic order .
+32

+Chapter V

+PARLIAMENTARY CONTACTS .
+36

+Opinion of the Committee on Development and Cooperation .
+39